Business Loans

 You can find seller financing contract templates for purchase agreements and promissory notes on a variety of websites.
 Some provide free templates, while others may charge for access.
 Try these to start:

-A seller financing promissory note describes exactly how much the buyer will pay to the seller, including the total number of payments and when they will be due, as well as what occurs if the buyer defaults on payment.
+A seller financing promissory note describes exactly how much the buyer will pay to the seller, including the total number of payments and when they will be due, as well as what will happen if the buyer defaults on payment.
 It is a legally binding contract.
-There may be differences in legal format between states so check your local requirements.
+There may be differences in legal format between states, so check your local requirements.

-Seller financing for business is widely used because it can provide real value to both buyers and sellers.
+Seller financing for business can provide real value to both buyers and sellers.
 Sellers find more potential buyers, and buyers get the funds they need to afford the purchase.
-However, buyers often pay higher prices and sellers take on default risk.
-Analyze your own situation to see if these tradeoffs are worth it for you.
+However, buyers often pay higher prices, and sellers take on default risk.
+Analyze your situation to see if these trade-offs are worth it.